timschott/interview-prep/ds/ml-conceptual.md

 * when to use classification vs regression?
   * classification separates data into camps of categorical labels
   * regression classifies based on a numerical attribute
-* what is a (non linear) activation function
-  * a non linear activation function transforms inputs to a non linear space which allows a neural network to patterns from a non linear version of the input
-  * this allows it to make sophisticated decisions across boundary lines that aren't constrained by linearity
 * diff bt linear and logistic?
   * linear regression is used to separate data into classes on a continuous scale
     * uses a linear function, generalized form of w = xt + b, produces a real number value